jlehegaret/cs171-project/README.md

 Based on these tags and thanks to the GitHub API, we can determine how many open issues a given spec (or working group) has, who raised the issue, who closed the issue, how long it took to address the issue, and do all of that by difficulty level as well.

-Just in case you are interested, here is [some very raw GitHub data about testsuite issues](sample_data/wpt-issues.json), but we will get a more tailored JSON from our W3C connections.
+Just in case you are interested, here is [some very raw GitHub data about testsuite issues](sample_data/wpt-issues.json), but we will get a more tailored JSON.

 ### The Specs themselves